Nonprofit Boards Need a Succession Plan

 Nonprofit organizations need a succession plan in place to ensure the continued existence of the organization during transitions of the board members, in the same way that a for-profit business puts these plans into place.

-Not-for-profit organizations have a board of directors in addition to management staff.
-While attention is often focused on management succession planning, it is also important to also develop a succession plan for the Board of Directors/Trustees.
+Nonprofit organizations have a board of directors in addition to management staff.
+While attention is often focused on management succession planning, it is also important to also develop a succession plan for the board of directors/trustees.
 Succession planning for the board includes regularly recruiting new active members of the community that share your passion and mission, as well as implementing a plan for succession including term limits, emeritus positions, elections, etc.

-The best succession plan is to have multiple members on the board that are vested in the mission of the organization and willing to be proactive in governance so that a retiring board member has time to transition to another member set to replace them.
-Open discussions should be had at the board level and decisions should always be made by a vote of the entire board so that all members are knowledgeable about the organizations history and its current agenda.
-Smooth transition will help keep the organization strong and fulfill its mission for many years to come
+The best succession plan is to have multiple members on the board that are vested in the mission of the organization and willing to be proactive in governance so that a retiring board member has time to transition to another member designated to replace them.
+Open discussions should be had at the board level and decisions should always be made by a vote of the entire board so that all members are knowledgeable about the organization’s history and current agenda.
+Smooth transitions will help keep the organization strong and fulfill its mission for many years to come.

 Developing a committee to recruit, interview, and discuss the opportunity with prospects is a strong way to funnel the activity and allow a focus group to report back to the larger board.
 A committee can refine the processes, questions, and ensure that the board member is a great fit for the organization and that the prospect feels the same way in return.
 In determining the committees roles, it is wise to define the role of the board member, define the financial commitment minimums, if any, and identify any expertise gaps that need to be filled.